hmslima/JS-Dictionar/README.md

 _Observe that the presence of normal spaces, punctuations and special characters are permitted, they don't affect the software, only TAB spaces._

 3. The list of words lies inside a DIV called _"listOfWords"_.
-Just replace the existent list for your own list of words :
+Just replace the existing list for yours :

 .